 Day 1 – 48 Hours in Bangkok

-Our favourite sight in Bangkok was undoubtedly the Buddhist temple of Wat Pho.
+One of our favourite places to visit in Bangkok was the Buddhist temple of Wat Pho.
 This sacred royal temple is the place where King Rama I’s ashes are enshrined.
 As you can see, it gleams in the sunshine.
 Thai massage actually originated here and is still practiced at the temple today.

 However, it’s most famous for its golden Reclining Buddha who takes up an entire building.
 As its a holy place, visitors are required to place their shoes in a bag and carry them round with them.
 Those who have forgotten to cover their shoulders or knees can also borrow a shawl.
 You can then walk round the Buddha statue, admiring the craftsmanship of this masterpiece.